marvosyntactical/hydra/README.md

 and interest in language modelling, in particular *alignment*.

 If you are interested in collaborating on this and a related project involving the above fields, please send a mail to koss(a)cl.uni-heidelberg.de.

+For better scalability, Hydra requires liquidity, please do not hesitate to contact me at the above address.

 ### Citation